BGP Protocol Analysis (RFC1265)

 4. Key features and algorithms of the BGP protocol.

-autonomous systems to run the same intra-autonomous system routing
+about intra-autonomous system routing protocols employed by the various autonomous systems.
+Specifically, BGP does not require all autonomous systems to run the same intra-autonomous system routing protocol.